Jasonblalack/zyngapoker/Project-Config.md

 Using this additional configuration we can define that there is a class `_` in the Underscore library which is defined by the file `underscore.js` in the top-level.

-## Cheap Clones
+### Shallow Clones

 One word of warning.
-Jasy is cloning repositories using cheap clones.
-This is the best way to deal with external repositories without adding too much bloat to the disk.
-However this has two side effects:
+Jasy is cloning repositories using so-called shallow clones.
+This is the best way to deal with external repositories without adding too much bloat to the disk and reduce download size.
+However this has two side effects one should be aware of:

-* It's not possible to track the history of changes
-* One cannot easily change code in these repositories and commit

-It's possible though to detect changes which where made after the checkout using `git diff`.
+A shallow repository has a number of limitations.
+You cannot clone or fetch from it, nor push from nor into it, but is adequate if you are only interested in the recent history or a specific version of a large project with a long history, and would want to send in fixes as patches.

-*Warning*: Every run of jasy resets these clones to their origin state.
+*Warning*: Every execution of `jasy` resets these clones to their origin state.
 If you make changes inside be sure to copy them over to protect them.
 Otherwise they will be lost after executing `jasy` the next time.

+### Requirements vs. Git Submodules

+You can use Git Submodules and requirements (using folder directives) together but typically it's easier to omit submodules all together and just use requirements.
+You have the benefit of easy recursive dependencies.
+You have always up-to-date builds using the `jasy` command without the hassle of keeping submodules (recursively) up-to-date manually.
+Updating these requirements will also automatically update them for all other developers on the next time they execute `jasy`.
+No need to inform each other to call `git submodule update --recursively` after changing requirements.

+### Recursive Dependencies

+Jasy supports recursive dependencies.
+If you have a project `A` which requires a project `B` and project `B` which requires project `C` than during the initialization of project `A`, project `C` will be added/cloned as well.

+### Overriding Projects

+Projects can be overridden by their unique identifier.
+Let's say you are using a company wide JavaScript library which has a requirement to a 3rd party library called `awesome`.
+Under some condition it might be required to use a more up-to-date version of that exact library.
+By adding it to the local `requires` section one can override the requirement of the company wide library and make use of that version instead.
+Just keep in mind that this works with minor changes only.
+This version of `awesome` still needs to be compatible to the version required by your company's shared library.

 ## Setup Fields